linocks/registration/README.md

-##Spring Boot registration app with registration email notification
+##Spring Boot, Thymeleaf registration App
 ---

 This app demonstrates how to send __registration__ confirmation emails